LukasBombach/old-type-js/guides/api_cheat_sheet.md

 // Moves the caret to the 10th character

 type.caret(10, 20)
-// Selects characters 10 to 20
+// Convenience function for type.select(10, 20)
 ```

 ## Selection